shollybee/alx-pre_course/README.md

-My first readme
+My first readme and this is cool
-Adding a new line